Center for Pandemic Research

 Investigators: Yao Lu and Neeraj Kaushal

 Despite growing news reports on anti-Asian racism, particularly toward Chinese Americans, after the outbreak of COVID-19, our present understanding of the rising prejudice and discrimination against Asians is mostly based on anecdotes.
-We will systematically investigate the extent to which COVID-19 has exacerbated anti-Asian racism and if such intensified discrimination has permeated to the socioeconomic arena to affect the labor market outcomes and social experiences of Asian Americans.
-We will conduct two rounds of online experiments and audit studies to examine the overall impacts of COVID-triggered discrimination, as well as the extent to which these effects differ across areas characterized by different COVID-related public health and economic shocks, political environment, and ethnic diversity.
+The researchers systematically investigated the extent to which COVID-19 has exacerbated anti-Asian racism and if such intensified discrimination had permeated to the socioeconomic arena to affect the labor market outcomes and social experiences of Asian Americans.
+They conducted two rounds of online experiments and audit studies to examine the overall impacts of COVID-triggered discrimination, as well as the extent to which these effects differed across areas characterized by different COVID-related public health and economic shocks, political environment, and ethnic diversity.

 Understanding and Overcoming Vaccine Hesitancy in Latin America